Kyle Lewis Player Props: Diamondbacks vs. Pirates

 Kyle Lewis At The Plate

-- Lewis has a double, a home run and two walks while hitting .138.
+- Lewis has a double, a home run and two walks while batting .182.

-- Lewis has gotten a hit in four of 10 games this season, but he has no multi-hit games.
+- Lewis has picked up a hit in five games this season (45.5%), including one multi-hit game.

-- Lewis has driven in a run in one game this season, and it was more than one in that game.
+- Lewis has an RBI in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.